k2view-academy/K2View-Academy/articles/19_Broadway/21_iterations.md

 ## Split Iterations

 A Stage can have more than one collection.
 A common case is a JSON data structure that contains more than one array.
-Using the Stage split functionality you can split the flow and manage several loops over the same data structure.
+Using the Stage Split functionality you can split the flow and manage several loops over the same data structure.

 <div align="center"><img src="images/iterate_split.png" height="180px"/></div>